 I’m a big fan of sports drinks, because they are incredibly efficient in terms of delivering fluids, carbohydrates, and electrolytes.
 And the combination is better than the sum of its parts, in that the sodium facilitates the absorption of the carbohydrate and also increases an athlete’s desire to consume more fluid.
 The thing to be conscious of, however, is that consuming a carbohydrate-rich sports drink when what you’re really after is the fluid can lead you to consume more calories than you need or want.
 When you separate your caloric intake from your fluid intake (calories in your pocket, fluid in your bottles), you can increase your fluid intake in response to intensity or air temperature without overloading your gut with calories.

 Weight Loss Road Block: You’re eating after 7pm

-For me the 7 o-clock rule has less to do with potential hormonal implications to eating before sleeping, and more to do with the fact that the motivating factor for most evening eating is habitual rather than nutritional.
+For me the 7 o-clock rule has less to do with potential hormonal implications to eating before sleeping and more to do with the fact that the motivating factor for most evening eating is frequently habitual rather than nutritional.
 If you’re eating sufficient calories throughout the day to support your activity level, then extending your overnight fast (dinner to breakfast) by a few hours isn’t likely to negatively impact your recovery.
 You might be a little hungrier at breakfast but in the long run that’s not a bad thing, as you’ll see in the next section.
 Stop eating earlier in the evening, go to bed a bit hungrier, and you can achieve a meaningful decrease in your daily caloric intake.